 Peak Season: December to January & March to May

 At a distance of 65 km from Pollachi, 105 km from Coimbatore, 60 km from Athirapally Falls and 600 km from Chennai, Valparai is a charming Hill Station and a municipality located in Coimbatore district of Tamilnadu.
-Originally known as Poonachimalai, it is one of the least explored hill stations in South India and among the top tourist places to visit in Tamil Nadu.
+Originally known as Poonachimalai, it is one of the least explored hill stations in India, and among the top tourist place to visit in Tamilnadu.

-Situated at an altitude of 3500 feet, Valparai is a little piece of heaven tucked away in the cradle of in the Anamalai mountain range of the Western Ghats.
-The pollution-free hill station is surrounded by evergreen deciduous forests loaded with lakes, waterfalls, mountain peaks, and lush green valleys.
+Situated at an altitude of 3500 feet, Valparai is a little piece of heaven tucked away in the cradle of the Anamalai mountain range of the Western Ghats.
+Evergreen deciduous forests loaded with lakes, waterfalls, mountain peaks, and lush green valleys are the main attractions one can experience as part of Valparai tour packages.
 Anamalai Hill Ranges is known for its pristine environment, accommodating large varieties of flora and fauna.
 Valparai receives among the highest rainfall in the region during the monsoons (around June).

 Valparai is famed for its numerous coffee and tea plantations that are surrounded by thick forest.
 According to the earlier records, in 1846, Mr. Ramaswamy Mudaliyar started cultivating coffee in his estate.
 Afterward, the Karnatic Coffee Company began their coffee plantation here in 1864 but they could not make it profitable, hence they sold part of their land.
 In 1890 CE, W. Wintil and Nordan bought a huge portion of land in Valparai from the Madras State Government under the British Raj.
 Wintil deforested the area and established tea and coffee estate.
 He was assisted by Carwer Marsh, an experienced planter.
 Carwer Marsh, owing to his dedication and hard work, later came to be known as the Father of Annamalais.
 One can see the statue of Carwer Marsh at Kavarkal Estate.